 Many people who struggle because of disabilities and are unable to work are eligible to receive Social Security benefits.
 In order to obtain benefits, a person may be required to schedule a consultative examination with a doctor.

 As this case shows, you should not take chances if you want to apply for disability benefits or are in the process of appealing a claim.
 Many people are naïve or under the impression that they cannot receive benefits, or that their claims will be denied.
 This is why representation is important.
-We offer free consultations; you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case; you may reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability attorneys